WW1 Related Events in the United Kingdom

 War Horse

 Due to the global pandemic in 2020 the stage productions of War Horse were suspended.
-Check with the War Horse website to keep up to date and for selected streaming dates when the production can be seen on screen.
+In September 2024 War Horse will return for a UK tour.

 Based on a story by Michael Morpurgo, the First World War is the backdrop for this tale of bravery, loyalty, and the extraordinary bond between a young recruit and his horse.
 Actors, working with astonishing life-sized puppets by the internationally renowned Handspring Puppet Company, take audiences on an unforgettable journey through history.